cu-mkp/edition-webpages/docs/resources/bibliography.md

 This bibliography includes detailed references for primary sources cited in the manuscript, however, they may not be the exact edition to which the manuscript refers.
 They include more widely available editions from prominent publishers in the sixteenth century (Robert and Henri Estienne, the Aldine press, Christophe Plantin, Hieronymus Froben, Johannes Herwagen, etc).
 Other possible editions can be found in the [Universal Short Title Catalogue](https://www.ustc.ac.uk) and similar resources.

-The bibliographic databases are available as [BibTeX](https://www.ctan.org/pkg/bibtex) and html, downloadable from the Project’s [GitHub repository](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/bibliographies).
+The bibliographic databases are available as [BibTeX](https://www.ctan.org/pkg/bibtex) and HTML, downloadable from the Project’s [GitHub repository](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/bibliographies).

 <br/>